griverorz/westraining-R/intro-to-R/_class-structure.md

 - Non-standard evaluation
 - Package development

-Some of them may be covered in an advanced class.
+Some of them may be covered in the advanced class.